Dr Laura Loyola-Hernández

 4. Understood the impact physical spaces within the university have in sense of belonging and retention outcomes for students.

 Whose Uni?
 Poster is a collaborative visual research project produced by Laura Loyola-Hernández with art by nicole marie burton and Petroglyph Studios.
 The poster was created after a series of activities (alphabet attack, Lego Serious Play, poster creation, body mapping, community conversations) with undergraduate students at the University of Leeds who felt underrepresented in their course as part of the Leeds Institute for Teaching Excellence (Lite) Fellowship.
 The poster is accessible via the community-led pedagogies to diversifying the curruculum website.
+You can read more on the pedagogical techniques I used and ways to adapt them to your own teaching here.

 Publications